kiankaas/personal-soccer-stats-analysis/README.md

 **Conclusion**:
 The combination of tougher competition, interrupted fitness, and reduced playing time created challenging conditions that contributed to this extended drought.
 Given these circumstances, this drought appears to be an outlier rather than a reflection of my typical performance.

-# BREAK

-Create a project goal section at top (find what impacts my individual performance and team performance.

 ### Correlation Matrix Analysis